Gascon campaign (1294–1303)

 The Gascon campaign of 1294 to 1303 was a military conflict between English and French forces over the Duchy of Aquitaine, including the Duchy of Gascony.
 The Duchy of Aquitaine was held in fief by King Edward I of England as a vassal of King Philip IV of France.
 Starting with a fishing fleet dispute and then naval warfare, the conflict escalated to open warfare between the two countries.
 In spite of a French military victory on the ground, the war ended when the Treaty of Paris was signed in 1303, which restored the status quo.
 The war was a premise to future tensions between the two nations culminating in the Hundred Years' War.

 Background

-The Duchy of Aquitaine was a personal possession of the King Edward I. Edward I had spent his youth in Gascony and also spent three years in Aquitaine between 1286 and 1289.
+The Duchy of Aquitaine was a personal possession of King Edward I. Edward I had spent his youth in Gascony and also spent three years in Aquitaine between 1286 and 1289.
 The King of England held the duchy as a vassal of the King of France, since the Treaty of Paris in 1259.
 Aquitaine and Gascony represented an important source of income and wine for England.
-King Philip IV continued to strengthen his suzerainty over the feudal fiefs, regularly taking advantage of ability to allow Gascons to appeal English law at the French court.
+King Philip IV continued to strengthen his suzerainty over the feudal fiefs, regularly taking advantage of his ability to allow Gascons to appeal English law at the French court.